-Invenergy will coordinate with agencies at various points in the project development process to respond to inquiries, share information, collaborate on approaches, and resolve issues as they arise.
-These meetings will typically be held one-on-one with agencies and will focus on a specific issue of concern such as resource, geography, or topical area.
+Invenergy will coordinate with agencies at various points in project development to respond to inquiries, share information, collaborate on approaches, and resolve issues as they arise.
+These meetings will typically be held one-on-one with agencies and will focus on a specific issue of concern, such as resources, geography, or other topic of interest.
 Meetings may be virtually or in-person depending on agency preference and may be held monthly, quarterly, bi-annually, or annually depending on the wishes of the agency.
-When possible, the objective of these meetings will be identified prior to the meeting (i.e. information purposes, lease compliance, regulatory requirements, etc.).
-Other means to communicate include conference calls, email, newsletters, and webpage postings.
-Invenergy will communicate as needed with agencies throughout the project's lifecycle to:
+When possible, the objective of these meetings will be identified prior to the meeting (e.g., information purposes, lease compliance, regulatory requirements).
+Other means to communicate include conference calls, email, newsletters, and website postings.
+Invenergy will communicate as needed with agencies throughout the project's life cycle to:

-- Answer questions and inquiries. - Respond to data requests. - Identify the applicable surveys, studies, and impact analyses to be performed for the project and gather feedback. - Provide data and findings, as appropriate, from surveys, studies, and analyses. - Discuss potential impacts and means to avoid, minimize, and mitigate impacts. - Identify science and partnership opportunities. - Provide reports as required by the lease (e.g., Avian Annual Reports, progress reports, and monitoring reports). - Provide updated project milestones and schedule. - Project design details, as applicable (e.g. cable routes)
+- Answer questions and inquiries - Respond to data requests - Identify the applicable surveys, studies, and impact analyses to be performed for the project and gather feedback - Provide data and findings, as appropriate, from surveys, studies, and analyses - Discuss potential impacts and means to avoid, minimize, and mitigate impacts - Identify science and partnership opportunities - Provide reports as required by the lease (e.g., avian annual reports, progress reports, monitoring reports) - Provide updated project milestones and schedule - Project design details, as applicable (e.g., cable routes)

-The CEC released the Assembly Bill 525 Offshore Wind Energy Permitting Roadmap report in May 2023 to propose timeframes, milestones, and processes to ensure a coordinated and efficient offshore wind energy permitting process.
-The document references the ACP.
-In addition, in Appendix B, there is a conceptual interagency agreement approach from December 2022 that recommends that permitting agencies jointly meet with lessees at least once a quarter, or at an otherwise agreed upon time, through permitting to receive updates and resolve issues raised from stakeholders.
-Once the official roadmap is published, Invenergy will coordinate with agencies in accordance with CEC's guidance.
+The California Energy Commission released the Assembly Bill 525 Offshore Wind Energy Permitting Roadmap in May 2023 to propose timeframes, milestones, and processes to provide a coordinated and efficient offshore wind energy permitting process.
+That document references the ACP.
+Additionally, in Appendix B, there is a conceptual interagency agreement approach from December 2022 recommending that permitting agencies jointly meet with lessees at least quarterly, or at an otherwise agreed upon time, through the permitting process so as to receive updates and resolve issues raised from stakeholders.
+Once the official roadmap is published, Invenergy will coordinate with agencies in accordance with the California Energy Commission's guidance.

-If at any time an agency has a question, follow-up question or would like to request information not identified in the ACP, these may be submitted via phone, E-mail, or meeting, as requested by the agency.
-These requests should be submitted to the Project Permitting Manager or Project Agency Liaison.
+If at any time an agency has a question, follow-up question, or would like to request information not identified in the ACP, the information request(s) may be submitted via phone, email, or meeting, as requested by the agency.
+The information request(s) should be submitted to the project permitting manager or project agency liaison (Table 1).